SpreadTheJello/BATTLECELL/readme.md

 -- Requires cmake to be installed.
 For Mac: `brew install cmake`

-a ./run.sh is provided with the same commands
+a ./run.sh is provided with the same commands:
 ```bash
 $ mkdir build && cd build
 $ cmake ..